The Buenassa Refinery Project

 KEY FIGURES

-ESTIMATED PRODUCTION CAPACITY OF COPPER CATHODE
+ESTIMATED PRODUCTION CAPACITY OF LME GRADE A COPPER CATHODE (upon ramp-up)"

 TIMELINE